MicheleTobias/OpenSourceCartography/README.md

 ## Outline
 1. Getting Started
-  a.
-Forking the repository to get the data
+   1. Forking the repository to get the data
-  b.
-Download: QGIS (2.18), Inkscape
+   1. Download: QGIS (2.18), Inkscape

 1. Intro to Inkscape - demo & follow-along
-  a.
-Concept of vectors
+   1. Concept of vectors
-  b.
-Review concepts from FOSS4G NA talk 2016
+   1. Review concepts from FOSS4G NA talk 2016

 2. Working in QGIS
-  a.
-Import data: FOSS4G Locations, Natural Earth, whatever else you want
+   1. Import data: FOSS4G Locations, Natural Earth, whatever else you want
+   1. Data Processing: make a line from the points w/ Points2One plugin
-  b.
-Styling
+   1. Styling in QGIS:
+      1. Projection
+      2. Vector styles
+      3. Custome Markers with Inkscape